 ‘Pippa and Paul playing safely’ provides the opportunity for you and your child to discuss various water safety dangerous situations.

 There are eight scenarios in this picture book which you can use to stimulate discussion with your child by using a piece of paper which is used to remove yourself from the picture giving you the opportunity to talk to your child about what happens when you aren’t about.

 The need for adult supervision is paramount through the book and it is a good idea to take your time over a number of sessions to enable you to talk to the various topics at a more leisurely pace.

 SplashSave’s ‘Swim to Survive’ programme aims to reduce drownings by helping parents and caregivers become their child’s first swim teachers.

 The programme gives parents and caregivers the skills they need to teach their child the basics in aquatic education.

-Comprising of five units, Swim To Survive is filled with fun games that are played with children in the pool and it builds on skills from baby’s first bath and preschool swim skills, right through to water safety at beaches, rivers and on boats.
-It is written in an easy to understand format and it includes five waterproof lessons plans and certificates to mark achievements along the way.
+Comprising of five units, Swim to Survive is filled with fun games that are played with children in the pool and it builds on skills from baby’s first bath and preschool swim skills, right through to water safety at beaches, rivers and on boats.
+It is written in an easy to understand format and it includes five waterproof lesson plans and certificates to mark achievements along the way.

 A number of these packs are being distributed to Kohunga and Early Childhood Centres throughout New Zealand and they can be borrowed in order for you to teach your child.
 They can also be purchased at the SplashSave website

-Read more about it below:
+Read more about this initiative below: